What these UK Eurovision acts know now

 5. Andy Abraham

 Andy first came to our attention after coming runner up to Shayne Ward in the second ever series of The X Factor.
-He travelled to Belgrade in 2008 to compete in the Eurovision song contest, but came 25th from 26 entries.
+He travelled to Belgrade in 2008 to compete in the Eurovision song contest, but came last place.
 Perhaps this explains why he has "mixed feelings" about his time in the competition.

 How do you look back on your Eurovision time?